Get more from your Personal Home Manager . . .

 As you probably know, water expands when it freezes, and this freezing water can turn small cracks on your wooden decks into big cracks, cause nails to raise up, loosen boards, etc. A quick inspection after the winter can help you to identify these potential safety issues.
 In addition, you will want to look for any early signs of mold or mildew (helpful accessory: wood caulks; mold testing kits).

 If you have large trees around your home, you will want to look for signs that they have been weakened over the winter.
-Check especially for cracked branches which can fall onto your home, and look for any signs that their bases have been compromised (helpful accessory: chainsaws).
+Check especially for cracked branches which can fall onto your home, and look for any signs that the bases of your trees have become compromised (helpful accessory: chainsaws).

 The winter can be hard on your lawn in a number of ways.
 Road de-icing salt can damage the areas adjacent to your street, which need to be repaired.
 Snow piles remaining longer in shady areas can lead to snow fungus formation, so you may need to use a shovel to help spread the snow around, so that this area melts faster (helpful accessories: lawn fertilizers; lawn mowers).
 And you may need to repair damaged areas caused by moles, etc.

 The old adage that “a stitch in time saves nine” is definitely true when it comes to keeping small problems due to winter elements from turning into big problems.
-Hopefully this video and article has helped you to identify where the likely problem spots are, and what you can easily look for.
+Hopefully, this video and article have helped you to identify where the likely problem spots are, and what you can easily look for.

 Related Articles . . .